SEO vs. PPC: Which is Better For Your Business?

 - 51 percent of all website traffic comes from organic search, 10 percent from paid search, 5 percent for social, and 34 percent from all other sources.

-- 39 percent of purchasers were influenced by a relevant search.
+- 39 percent of purchasers were influenced by a relevant search and clicking an organic result.

 - 70-80% of search engine users are only focused on the organic results.